Blackout: The Sky Titan

 Blackout is a first-generation Decepticon who appeared in the first film in 2007.
 His transformation into a Sikorsky MH-53 Pave Low helicopter gives him a terrifying appearance and a key role: that of the initial clash between humans and Transformers.

-In the film's opening scene, Blackout attacks the Qatar military base with spectacular brutality, annihilating everything in his path.
+In the film's opening scene, Blackout attacks the Qatari military base with spectacular brutality, annihilating everything in its path.
 This is the first visual contact between humans and Transformers, laying the foundation for the Bayverse .

-A true war machine, Blackout combines air power with ground strike force.
-He has a heavy arsenal and a miniature mechanical ally: Scorponok , which he deploys on the battlefield.
+A true war machine, Blackout combines air power and ground attack force.
+It has a heavy arsenal and a miniature mechanical ally: Scorponok , which it deploys on the battlefield.

-- Conversion: Heavily armed MH-53 Pave Low military helicopter.
+- Transformation: Heavily armed MH-53 Pave Low military helicopter.

-- Weapons: Sharp rotors, heavy missiles, plasma cannons and electromagnetic pulses.
+- Weapons: cutting rotors, heavy missiles, plasma cannons and electromagnetic pulses.

 - Ally:Scorponok , underground combat drone.